-If you’ve ever tried sauerkraut and wrinkled your nose at the smell or briny flavor, you’re not alone.
-The flavor of fermented foods is often what turns people away from them.
-Why?
-For anyone eating a sweet-heavy diet, your palate may not be accustomed to the unique, often acidic or bitter flavors of fermented foods.
-But there’s a good reason to conquer the fear of fermented cabbage and start eating these unique foods.
-For starters, getting yourself accustomed to the unique tastes of fermented foods can actually help curb cravings.
+For starters, getting accustomed to the unique tastes of fermented foods can actually help curb cravings.
 How?
-Research has shown that our microbiome can actually influence how we eat—including making us crave sweets and junk food when it’s out of whack.
-But by eating fermented foods as part of a gut-health focused balanced diet, you may be able to cut the out-of-control sugar cravings so many of us are used to.
+Research has shown that our gut, or microbiome, can actually influence how we eat — including making us crave sweets and junk food when it’s out of whack.
+By eating fermented foods as part of a gut-health-focused balanced diet, you may be able to cut the out-of-control sugar cravings so many of us are used to.

 So, you’re sold on the concept of fermented foods… but what exactly are they?
 Why would anyone eat fermented cabbage or drink old tea?
 Turns out, these foods go back thousands of years and span a variety of cultures.
-Kombucha hails from Manchuria—although its actual country of origin is up for debate—and sauerkraut and other preserved foods were popular with European countries prior to the advent of refrigeration as nourishment during the cold winter months.
-While we’re lucky to have easy access to fresh fruits and vegetables nowadays, fermented foods have earned their place on the table for their laundry list of benefits.
-If you’re new to fermented foods, try adding a serving or two each day for maximum benefits, below are five of our favorite fermented foods.
+Kombucha hails from Manchuria — although its actual country of origin is up for debate — while sauerkraut and other preserved foods were popular with European countries as nourishment during the cold winter months prior to the advent of refrigeration.

 Our Top 5 Fermented Foods: